[written 3/20/20 about the coronavirus pandemic]

 If you are a Projector (or love a Projector), please join our ongoing discussion group about how to be an empowered Projector.

-Sandy Freschi and Robin Gallob (fellow Projectors) have teamed up with me to create a safe space to explore what really supports and makes a difference for Projectors.
+Fellow Projector Robin Gallob has teamed up with me to create a safe space to explore what really supports and makes a difference for Projectors.

-This is the first public appearance of the Empowered Projector Movement — an idea I’ve been quietly nurturing for about a year now.
+This is the first public appearance of the Empowered Projector Movement—an idea I’d been quietly nurturing for about a year.

 The group is open to Projectors and those who love Projectors.
 It’s completely free and there is no obligation.